bixb922/crank-organ/doc-hardware/README.md

 ![register switch](headlight-switch.jpg)

-The white light symbol is only printed on this switch, so it was easy to sand away with very fine paper.
+The white light symbol is only printed on this switch, so it was easy to sand away with very fine sanding paper.

 One side of the switch must be connected to ground and the other side to a GPIO port.
 The software configures the internal pull-up resistor of the GPIO port and provides debouncing.

+# 11. Switch instead of a touchpad to start the music

+If you don't like the touchpad to start the tunes, you can also install a switch or pushbutton to instead.

+The contacts of the switch go between the GPIO pin and ground.
+No additional pull up resistor is necessary since the ESP32S3 provides one.

+The software does the debouncing.

+To enable using a switch in the software, select the option "Switch to GND" next to the "Start button" definition in the Pinout and MIDI Configuration page.

-# 11. Troubleshooting
+# 12. Troubleshooting

 Before powering up, be sure that you have verified every contact with every other contact for continuity.